Under The Bell (Ispod Čripnje Or Ispod Peke)

 Sarah-Jane has lived in Croatia for 10+ years.
 SJ, as she is known, has been traveling the Balkans & beyond since 2000.
 She now shares her passion for traveling with her husband & kids.

-Croatian cooking is at its very best with what is known as Under the lid.
-Depending on which part of Croatia you live in, it is a literal translation of what we here in Croatia call ispod čripnje or ispod peke.
+Croatian cooking is at its very best with what is known as “under the lid.”
+Depending on which part of Croatia you live in, it is a literal translation of what we here in Croatia call “ispod čripnje” or “ispod peke”.

-Ispod čripnje is essentially food cooked under extreme heat, using a terracotta lid and burning wood embers.
-Ispod peke is our favorite way of cooking, which along with this grilled fish, requires very few ingredients and an open fire.
-It is such an important cooking method here in Croatia; we highly recommend trying your hand at it when visiting by taking this food & wine tour + cooking class near Zadar.
+Ispod čripnje is essentially food cooked under extreme heat using a terracotta lid and burning wood embers.
+Ispod peke is our favorite way of cooking, which, along with grilled fish, requires very few ingredients and an open fire.

 How To Make A Peka